doe300/VC4CL/doc/RuntimeLibrary.md

 * **clEnqueueCopyImageToBuffer** - images are not supported
 * **clEnqueueCopyBufferToImage** - images are not supported
 * **clEnqueueMapImage** - images are not supported
-* **clEnqueueUnmapMemObject** - supported, but is no-op since device-memory is always mapped to host-memory
+* **clEnqueueUnmapMemObject** - supported, device-memory is always mapped to host-memory
 * **clEnqueueMigrateMemObjects** - **TBD**
 * **clGetMemObjectInfo** - supports all parameters specified in OpenCL 1.2
 * **clGetImageInfo** - images are not supported